Yousef-Diab/Redis-Certified-Developer-Summary/RU101/Week 01.md

 - `SUNION key [...keys]`: returns a list containing the distinct common values of the given sets.

 #### `[SUNIONSTORE|SDIFFSTORE|SINTERSTORE] destinationKey key [...keys]`: can be used to store the result in a new set specified in the destinationKey, if it already exists, it's overwritten

+## Sorted Sets

+- an ordered collection of unique members.
+- members added to a set should also have a specified floating point score which is the sorting criteria.
+- doesn't support nesting.

+### Sorted Sets use cases

+- Low latency leaderboard
+- priority queues

+### Sorted Sets commands

+- `ZADD key score member [...scoreMemberPairs] [NX|XX] [CH] [INCR]`
+  - XX: Only update elements that already exist.
+Don't add new elements.
+  - NX: Only add new elements.
+Don't update already existing elements.
+  - LT: Only update existing elements if the new score is less than the current score.
+This flag doesn't prevent adding new elements.
+  - GT: Only update existing elements if the new score is greater than the current score.
+This flag doesn't prevent adding new elements.
+  - CH: Modify the return value from the number of new elements added, to the total number of elements changed (CH is an abbreviation of changed).
+Changed elements are new elements added and elements already existing for which the score was updated.
+So elements specified in the command line having the same score as they had in the past are not counted.
+Note: normally the return value of ZADD only counts the number of new elements added.
+  - INCR: When this option is specified ZADD acts like ZINCRBY.
+Only one score-element pair can be specified in this mode.
+- `ZINCRBY key incrementValue member`
+- `ZRANGE key start stop [WITHSCORES]`: gets the first (stop - start + 1) members in an ascendingly sorted list from lowest to highest score, the WITHSCORES flag returns the associated scores next to the members names.
+- `ZREVRANGE key start stop [WITHSCORES]`: same as `ZRANGE` but from highest to lowest.
+- `ZRANK key member [WITHSCORES]`: Returns the rank of member in the sorted set stored at key, with the scores ordered from low to high.
+The rank (or index) is 0-based, which means that the member with the lowest score has rank 0.
+- `ZREVRANK key member [WITHSCORES]`: same as `ZRANK` but with scores orders from high to low.
+- `ZSCORE key member`: Returns the score of member in the sorted set at key.
+- `ZCOUNT key min max`: Returns the number of elements in the sorted set at key with a score between min and max.
+- `ZREM key member [...members]`: Removes the specified members from the sorted set stored at key.
+Non existing members are ignored.

+### Sorted Sets Notes

+- If 2 members are equal in scores then they're sorted according to lexicographic order.
+- Other variations of `ZRANGE` (which retrieves members by position) are `ZRANGEBYSCORE` and `ZRANGEBYLEX` which are self explanatory.
+- the above variations also exist on the command `ZREM`
+- support for `ZDIFF` was introduced in Redis 6.2.
+- Sorted sets has union and intersection operations but cannot be returned directly and should be stored into a destination set. ( `ZINTERSTORE`, `ZUNIONSTORE` )

+#### Priority Queue Implementation using Sorted Sets

+- top elements can be retreived using `ZRANGE key 0 0`
+- then it can be removed using `ZREM key`
+- above operations can be combined into a transaction for safer usage.